How to Tell the Stories of India’s Endangered Species

 Story: The Hargila Army – Women Who Reclaimed a Bird

-Cultural integration: The bird became part of local celebrations and religious ceremonies.
+• The bird became part of ceremonies and local celebrations.

 3. Use Creative Mediums – Not Everyone Reads Reports, But Everyone Feels a Story